shivamm-verma/Learn-cpp/DSA & Cpp Notes.md

         ```
     - `Priority_Queue` :-
       - Same as Queue, but, the Largest is always on the Top, and shortest on the bottom.
-      - Operations: Push, Pop, Top (TC: push/pop- logN, top- O(1)-constant)
+      - Operations: Push, Pop, Top (TC: push/pop- LogN, top- O(1)-constant)
       - based on Tree data structure.
       - In Minimum heap, shortest on top, and largest on the bottom.
         ```cpp